Welcome to www.a2gov.org/parking

 The fine for an expired meter parking citation is $10 if paid by the end of the next business day, $20 if paid within 14 days, $40 if paid after 14 days and $60 if paid after 30 days.(A list of all fines can be found here.)
 A car with four or more unpaid parking tickets in default may be towed.
 Towing results in additional expenses incurred by the owner of the vehicle.

 Ticket payments can be paid online, mailed or paid by following the directions on the back of the ticket.
-Tickets can also be paid by a drop-box inside City Hall's the East Ann Street lobby entrance.
-A second, drive-by drop-box is located on the corner of E. Ann and N. Fifth Ave, across from City Hall.
-If you require a receipt, you may pay at the Customer Service Center on the first floor in City Hall at 301 E. Huron, Ann Arbor MI 48104 (Monday - Friday 8:00 am to 5:00 pm).
+Tickets can also be paid using the drop box inside Larcom City Hall's East Ann Street (north) lobby entrance.
+A second, drive-by drop box is located on the corner of East Ann and North Fifth Ave, across from City Hall.
+If you require a receipt, you may pay at the Customer Service Center on the first floor in City Hall at 301 E. Huron, Ann Arbor MI 48104 (Monday - Friday 8 a.m. to 5 p.m.).

 Citizens may contest a parking violation through the parking referee who will investigate and make a decision on the matter.
 Please note these generally invalid reasons for contesting a ticket.”